gerbengeeraerts/raspi-setup/README.md

 Either copy this file over to your raspi or clone this repo.
 It's recommended to copy or clone it in the homedir `cd ~`

-Run `./install.sh`, if file is not executable, chmod it
+Run `sudo ./install.sh`, if file is not executable, chmod it
 with `chmod +x install.sh` and run again.

 Let the script run and install dependencies & packages.